Marginalized to Empowered:

 This thought-provoking conference will address how we can best identify and support marginalized students on our campuses and work to empower them to succeed and thrive on our campuses.
 We will discover the multiple programmatic approaches available while exploring innovative ways to offer support along the continuum of care.

-- Attendees will understand the systems and best practices currently in place to support students in or seeking recovery and explore innovative practices for systems in the future
+- Understand the systems and best practices currently in place to support students, faculty and staff in or seeking recovery while exploring innovative and promising practices